Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 complete TLS request upstream, without decrypting the incoming TLS traffic.

 In this mode, you need to:
-* Create a Route object with the protocol `tls_passthrough`, and the `snis` field set to one or more SNIs.
+* Create a route object with the protocol `tls_passthrough`, and the `snis` field set to one or more SNIs.
-* Set the corresponding Service object's protocol to `tcp`.
+* Set the corresponding service object's protocol to `tcp`.
 * Send requests to a port that has the `ssl` flag in its `stream_listen` directive.